PowerDNS/dnsdist-ansible/README.md

 dnsdist_install_repo: ""
 ```

-By default dnsdist is installed from the software repositories availableavailable  on the target hosts.
+By default, dnsdist is installed from the software repositories installed on the target hosts.

-To install dnsdist from the official PowerDNS repositories,
-override the `dnsdist_install_repo` variable value as follow
-(see the complete list of pre-defined repos in `vars/main.yml`):

 ```yaml
 # Install dnsdist from the master branch